The globalCompositeOperation property

 source-atop

-Whatever it is that you're drawing (a red circle in the example below) is only drawn
+Whatever it is that you're drawing (a red circle in the example shown) is only drawn

-to the canvas when it falls on top of what's already on the canvas (ie non-transparent
+when it falls on top of what's already on the canvas

 pixels).